btd5/DragonHack-2026-Piskotki/README.md

 * Elite Tier: A high-performance Luxonis Spatial AI camera serves as the primary node, utilizing it's powerful integrated processor for complex shape validation and anomaly detection.

 * Budget/Scale Tier: For mass deployment, the system is fully optimized for TinyML on an ESP32-CAM (3€).
 This demonstrates a cost-efficient Bare-Metal AI solution that can be deployed at scale even in the most resource-constrained environments.

+The recognition models was trained using Teachable Machine, Edge Impulse and Digital Ocean AI GPU droplets.
+Both camera send their pictures and recognised shape to a website for user to see what is going on.
+Aditionally the recognised shape is sent to a ESP32 that moves the cookies into the right bin.

 ## Why This Matters for National Security